emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 Some abilities have a chance of imparting a status effect, such as Blinded or Staggered, on an enemy.
 Many such abilities require a check to see if they succeed.

-*   __Making the Check:__ Abilities which could impart a status effect list a check that the adventurer must make.
+*   __Making the Check:__ Abilities which could impart a status effect list a 2d6 check that the adventurer must make.

 *   __The Target:__ The target number for the check is called the monster’s Resistance.
 All monsters have a resistance number, which is the target for such checks.

 *   __Success or Failure:__ The triggering ability describes the consequences of success or failure.

 *   __Multiple Targets:__ When a player uses an ability that affects multiple creatures and applies an effect, roll once.
-Compare the result to each target’s Resistance DC individually to determine which creatures are affected.
+Compare the result to each target’s Resistance individually to determine which creatures are affected.

 *   __Sustained Effects:__ Unless otherwise stated, effects applied to monsters last until the end of the target’s next turn.
 Stronger effects may specify a longer duration.